otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/02-express-and-postman.md

 // Import the Express module
 import express from 'express';

-// Import the routes module
-import routes from './routes/index.js';
+// Import the index routes module import indexRoutes from './routes/index.js';

 // Create an Express application const app = express();

 // Use the routes module
-app.use('/', routes);
+app.use('/', indexRoutes);

 // Start the server on port 3000 app.listen(3000, () => {